|Nutrition Facts (per serving)|

 Broil until the tomatoes are wrinkled, starting to char, but not burn, 3 to 5 minutes.
 Alternatively, oven roast at 450 F for about 30 minutes.

-Remove from the broiler (or oven) and, when the tomatoes are cool enough to handle, rub off the skins.
+When the tomatoes are cool enough to handle, remove the skins.
 Don't worry about getting every last bit of skin off.

-Squish out most of the seed gel, but again, don't worry about getting every last seed out.
-Chop the tomatoes if desired.
+Squeeze out most of the seed gel, but again, don't worry about getting every last seed out.
+Coarsely chop the tomatoes, if desired.

 Prepare the Canning Jar

-Pack the tomatoes into a clean, sterilized, 1-pint canning jar.
-Add the lemon juice or vinegar, sprinkling it in as you pack in the tomatoes.
+Pack the tomatoes into the clean canning jar.
+Add the lemon juice, sprinkling it in as you pack in the tomatoes.

 Press down on the tomatoes with the back of a spoon to release any air bubbles.
 Leave 1/2-inch headspace between the tomatoes and the rim of the jar.